-I’m Guananí, a sophomore biology major and lover of hemoglobin in particular.
+I’m Guananí, a junior biology major and lover of hemoglobin in particular.
 I'm currently working on learning to do a handstand, surviving organic chemistry, and hiking through Oregon’s awesome landscapes as much as possible.
 My favorite thing about this school is how Reedies take care of each other.
 The best use for a granola bar is finding the alternate dimension where granola bars are magic wands, and becoming a wizard there.

 Hi buds!
 My name is Sierra Swann.
 I'm from San Diego but Portland is more chill and is my home.
 I'm known as the Night Owl that can hit every floor of ODB without repeating and only leaving the building once, or one of 2 owls that will completely derail a shift if it means looking at a slug.
 Let me give you snacks or teach you about the thing I am most knowledgeable about, One Direction conspiracy theories.

 Hi there!
-I’m Johnathan, a junior psychology and chemistry- oriented Reedie.
+I’m Johnathan, a senior psychology and chemistry- oriented Reedie.
 I’m a born and raised Massachusettsian but I love how things are here out West.
 In my free time, I consume antioxidants via tea (my favorite type is green!) and I relish going into the canyon to stare at the plants and trees (and maybe eat some berries if they’re in season).
 As a night owl by nature, you’re likely to find me outside, at 2 a.m., enjoying the night and watching the stars before I get some shut- eye.
 Oh yeah, and my favorite thing to do with a granola bar is to break it up into sticks and balls to model my favorite chemicals!

-I'm a junior Psychology major from Davis, CA. In my free time, I enjoy baking, reading, and hiking.
+I'm a senior Psychology major from Davis, CA. In my free time, I enjoy baking, reading, and hiking.
 I also really like thrift stores and vintage shopping around Portland.
 If you are looking for something to do with leftover Night Owl granola bars, I'd recommend using them to play an impromptu game of Jenga.

 Hey folks!
-I'm a rising sophomore.
+I'm a junior.
 I love to run, bike, and do other active things.
 When I'm home in Washington, DC I work at a landscaping company and a local leatherworks company.
 I would definitely stuff my face with a granola bar.
 Granola bars and trail mix happen to be a big part of my diet.